Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [js learning]
-   - Start time: [12:11]
+   - Start time: [16:24]
-   - End time: [15:13]
+   - End time: [20:16]
-   - Duration:  about 3 H
+   - Duration:  about 3 H and 45 min
    - Progress: [watching courese]
-   - Additional notes: course is good and i reviewed basic things and a retro meeting about plannig with group
+   - Additional notes: learning some functions (if , while , for)

 ## Challenges and Roadblocks